phalpern/WG21-halpern/vector-execution-models.md

 lanes can progress at different rates with no requirement that earlier lanes stay ahead of later lanes.
 When an inter-lane dependency is needed, an explicit barrier (either lockstep or wavefront) must be issued to cause the lanes to synchronize.
+Note that if lockstep barriers are omitted, serial semantics are preserved (as in the case of the wavefront model).

 Mapping to SIMD hardware
 ------------------------

-As in the wavefront model, the compiler uses SIMD instructions where possible and processes one lane at a time otherwise.
-There are no hardware instructions corresponding to a barrier, but a barrier in the code does restrict the order of execution of steps as generated by the compiler.
+As in the wavefront model, the compiler uses SIMD instructions where possible with segments of scalar instructions repeated once per lane in-between.
+There are often no hardware instructions corresponding to a barrier, but a barrier in the code does restrict the order of execution of steps as generated by the compiler.
 For example, given three consecutive steps, A, B, C, that cannot be translated into SIMD instructions, the compiler